shreyasbhat95/shreyasbhat95/README.md

 - 👋 Hi, I’m Shreyas Bhat
 - 👀 I’m interested in exploring distributed systems, cybersecurity, building SaaS applications.
 - 🌱 I’m currently pursuing MS CS at USC Viterbi School of Engineering
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me - emial: shreyasbhat95@gmail.com
+- 📫 How to reach me - email: shreyasbhat95@gmail.com

 <!---
 shreyasbhat95/shreyasbhat95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.